GenesysCloudBlueprints/chat-assistant-blueprint/blueprint/index.md

 ## Deployment Steps

-The Chat Assistant integration has the following stages:
+The Messaging Assistant integration has the following stages:

 - Download the repository containing the project files.
 - Create a Token Implicit OAuth Grant for Genesys Cloud.
 - Setup an Interaction Widget integration in Genesys Cloud.
-- Create a Genesys web chat widget and test the Chat Assistant solution.
+- Create a Genesys web messaging deployment and test the Messaging Assistant solution.

 ### Download the repository containing the project files